tc09-brcm-social/smCurl/SmPolicies/README.md

 * delete.sh DomainName PolicyName -- delete a domain policy
 * exist.sh DomainNameSpec PolicySpec -- check if the domain policy exists ** using read.sh, emit same output, and exist 1 if responseType is error
+* jaddactexp.sh Lib Func Param -- add an active expression to a policy
 * jaddpol.sh JSONDATA -- adding the Policy Link in JSONDATA to the JSON policy
 * jadduser.sh JSONDATA -- adding the user directory in JSONDATA to the JSON policy
 * jaddvar.sh DomainName VariableSpec -- adding the variable link to the JSON policy